grugnog/web/README.md

 ## Installation

-Make sure Rust is installed if you want to build the wasm bundle for the web or Desktop application.
+Rust is required if you want to build the wasm bundle for the web or the desktop application.

 `curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh`